 Honoring the story, the actors, the production team is a top priority.
-Before the final edit is applied, great care is taken in making sure sound, music, scenes tell the story that allows the viewer to experience a characters journey.
+Before the final edit is applied, great care is taken in making sure sound, music, scenes tell the story that allows the viewer "to experience a characters journey."

-Meet the Creators
+Meet the Creator

 Erin is an award winning lighting designer, choreographer, and dancer as well as film director, and actor.